NQN-Discord/docs/src/users/your_emojis.md

 ## Server Cached Emojis

-The second source of emojis are the Server Cached Emojis.
+The second source of emojis are Server Cached Emojis.
 The bot caches emojis in different situations in order to allow users access to them.

 The cached emojis are as follows: